dev-diaries41/global-survival-simulation/README.md

 ## Overview

 The **Global Survival Simulation** is a resource-management game modeled to simulate global and national decision-making.
-It demonstrates the delicate balance between cooperation and defection within a group of nations striving to ensure their survival, as well as humanity's survival as a whole.
+It demonstrates the delicate balance between cooperation and defection within a group of entities striving to ensure their survival, as well as humanity's survival as a whole.
 The simulation explores decision-making dynamics in the face of finite resources and the risk of global collapse.

 ---